lkilpatrick/gitstream-mkdocs/docs/20_cm-schema.md

       xsmall: {{ branch.diff.size < 20 }}
 ```

-Each condition includes a logic expresison that eventually results with a boolean value: `true` or `false`.
+Each condition includes a logic expression that eventually results with a boolean value: `true` or `false`.

-The logic expression are based on Jinja2 syntax, and includes gitStream context varaibales.
+The logic expression are based on Jinja2 syntax, and includes gitStream context variables.

 ### `automations` section